 Ed is a chartered accountant and holds an MA (Hons) Economics degree from Edinburgh University.
 He started his career with Deloitte, working in audit and corporate finance.
 Prior to joining Mott MacDonald, Ed spent four years at ICI as corporate reporting manager.
 His experience prior to joining the Group has brought a wider perspective in developing some of the company’s recent financial initiatives.

-A professional engineer with over 40 years of experience and a specialty in water and wastewater, Nick has become a widely respected leader in the profession, frequently quoted by Engineering News-Record, Civil Engineering, and other publications.
+Nick has become a widely respected leader in the profession, frequently quoted by Engineering News-Record, Civil Engineering, and other publications.
 He is a leading voice on behalf of safe engineering practices, technical innovation, and the importance of designing for resilience in a time of increasingly severe weather.

 Nick is a Fellow of the American Society of Civil Engineers (ASCE) and a recipient of ASCE’s prestigious Outstanding Projects and Leaders (OPAL) Award and John I. Parcel–Leif J. Sverdrup Civil Engineering Management Award.
 He is a recipient of the George Warren Fuller Award from the American Water Works Association (AWWA) for his distinguished professional and volunteer service in the water field.